-The final selection of all proposals is conducted by the EIT RawMaterials Managing Board using the same criteria.
-The strengths and weaknesses of each project will be documented and communicated to the Project Coordinator once the evaluation process is completed.
+The final selection of all Proposals is conducted by the EIT RawMaterials Managing Board using the same criteria.
+The strengths and weaknesses of each Project will be documented and communicated to the Project Coordinator once the evaluation process is completed.

-Based on the evaluation, ranking, overall available funding and the mandatory EIT requirement to allocate at least 10% of the total EIT budget to RIS activities, the EIT RawMaterials Managing Board will propose a portfolio of projects to be funded.
-The Executive Board will approve the portfolio of projects to be submitted to the EIT for funding.
+Based on the evaluation, ranking, overall available funding and the mandatory EIT requirement to allocate at least 10% of the total EIT budget to RIS activities, the EIT RawMaterials Managing Board will propose a portfolio of Projects to be funded.
+The Executive Board will approve the portfolio of Projects to be submitted to the EIT for funding.

-Coordinators of projects that are selected for funding will be informed after approval by the Executive Board and receive also the feedback from the evaluation panels.
+Successful and unsuccessful Candidates will be informed via email within five working days following the day of the final decision by the Executive Board.
+Coordinators of Projects that are selected for funding will also receive the feedback from the evaluation panels.
 The feedback may include a list of requested changes that must be made by the Project Coordinator before the project can be given the final approval.